Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 What Appeals to Me the Most About This Subject?

-What made you considering painting this particular scene?
+What made you consider painting this particular scene?
 Sometimes is the beauty of it, other times is the way the light and shadows play on the elements.

-I love the bright sunset light shining on trees and every time I see it I feel like I need to take a photo and try to pant it.
+I love the bright sunset light shining on trees.
+Every time I see it, I feel like I need to take a photo and try to pant it.